xmione/nextjs-dashboard/README.md

 ## Next.js Completed Introductory Course Source Code

-This is the source code for the Next.js Introductory Cource.
-It contains the completed 16 chapters code for the dashboard application.
+This is the source code for the Next.js Introductory Course.
+It contains the 16 chapters code completed by yours trully for the dashboard application.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.